 The Grandville defense attorneys and lawyers of The Criminal Defense Law Center of West Michigan are here to aggressively defend your rights!
 We understand that good people make mistakes!
 Our Grandville Defense Attorneys and Lawyers also understand that good people sometimes get falsely accused of a crime they didn’t commit.
 Our Grandville Defense Attorneys and Lawyers won’t judge you!
 Our Grandville Defense Attorneys and Lawyers will guide you through the system and be with you every step of the way!

-The district court judge in Grandville, Michigan is extremely tough.
-The only other judge in West Michigan that compares to him is Post in Hudsonville.
+The district court judge in Grandville, Michigan is tough, but fair.
 Do not face this judge without a lawyer from The Criminal Defense Law Center of West Michigan by your side.
 Our Grandville Defense Attorneys know how to handle the judge in Grandville in a way to get you the best results possible.

 Don’t wait, call The Criminal Defense Law Center of West Michigan today at 616-438-6719 if you are being charged with a crime in Grandville, Michigan.